eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 ```

 !!! note
-    If you don't want to install ROS2, you can skip the iceoryx_integrationtest package by calling:
+    If you don't want to install ROS 2, you can skip the iceoryx_integrationtest package by calling:

     ```bash
     colcon build --packages-skip iceoryx_integrationtest